kboykboy2/TocPatcher/README.md

  Raise an issue if you run into any bugs glitches or other issues like that, Cause you will. this is not a user friendly tool, and is meant to be used by experianced modders.

+Update:
+it appears that the Chunk Index used to create the mod toc (pakchunk0,pakchunk1 etc) can effect how the mod functions depending on the chunk index the mod may crash, have an infinite load, or work, however i have also gotten reports that a mod could work for awhile, and then have an infinite load later.

+i will do my best to fix this issue, however the method used for this patcher is non ideal, from a first glance it worked great for me, and had no issue in the tests i did, but apparently i got lucky, again this may be fixable, but its possible it is not.

 # Usage
  copy a .utoc from the game and replace "Master.utoc" with it. make sure the toc is larger than the target toc.